entailor/pytailor/docs/tutorials/example08_add_workflow_definition.md

 This example introduces the following NEW concepts:

-    Create WorkflowDefinition
+- Create WorkflowDefinition

-    For WorkflowDefinition:
+- For WorkflowDefinition:

     - use *inputsschema* to specify the allowed parameters in main DAG

     - use *filesschema* to specify the allowed files in main DAG

-    - use *description* to describe the workflow definition Use Account to manage your workflow definitions Add the workflow definition to a specific project.
+    - use *description* to describe the workflow definition

+    - use *account* to manage your workflow definitions

+    - add the workflow definition to a specific project

 ```python
 from pytailor import PythonTask, DAG, WorkflowDefinition, Account, Project, \
     InputsSchema, FilesSchema, Description, Files, Outputs, Inputs, Workflow, \
     FileSet